blowmage/minitestbook/ch2-tdd-cycle.md

     2 runs, 5 assertions, 0 failures, 0 errors, 0 skips

 We can make even more improvements to the tests.
 One thing that bothered my QA mindset was that we were dealing with a fixed list of names to test.
 I want to keep the Worst Programmer mindset honest, and the only way I can think of doing that is by giving it random names that the Worst Programmer can't anticipate.
-So let's create a new *support method* to generate a random name and add a couple random names to the list.
+So let's create a new *Support Method* to generate a random name and add a couple random names to the list.

     class HelloWorld
       def hello(name = "World")